ivanjovicic/CustomerManagement/README.md

 4. Press `F5` to run.
 5. The application will open on `Customers.aspx` (configured as default document in `Web.config`).

+## Business Logic & Validation

+- Centralized customer operations in `CustomerService` (list, filter, get by id, add, update, delete)
+- Search by first name, last name, or email (case-insensitive)
+- Optional filtering by status (`IsActive`) via the status dropdown (`All / Active / Inactive`)
+- Fallback to in-memory demo data when the database is not reachable (`GetDemoCustomers`)
+- Duplicate email protection on create: `CustomerService.AddAsync` checks for existing email and throws an `InvalidOperationException` that is surfaced as a friendly error in the UI

+## Validation

+- Required fields and basic email regex on forms
+- Duplicate email protection when adding a new customer (service throws and UI shows a friendly error message)

 ## Tests

 1. Open Test Explorer in Visual Studio.